 This is the month when more crops may be harvested and when further seed-sowings may be made to ensure a supply of vegetables next spring.
-All the winter greens should be planted this month, and should the weather be dry the roots may be puddled in.
+All the winter greens should be planted this month, and should the weather be dry the roots must be puddled in.
 Hoeing, mulching and cultivating, spraying and the general care of crops are all necessary.
 Over the past few years August has been dominated by windy and wet days.

 – Cut the heads as soon as ready and use.